antimof/UxPlay/README.txt

     "`feh -R 1 <name>`" in the foreground; terminate feh and then Uxplay with "`ctrl-C fg ctrl-C`".

--   In Audio-Only mode the server needs to specify a latency to the client so the client can show video in sync with audio played on the server.
-The default is 0.25 seconds: this can be changed with the `-ao x.y` option, where x.y is a decimal like 0.25 in the range
-    \[0.0, 10.0\], with microsecond resolution.

 **One common problem involves GStreamer attempting to use incorrectly-configured or absent accelerated hardware h264 video decoding (e.g., VAAPI).
 Try "`uxplay -avdec`" to force software video